kclaudine/git-search/README.md

 - Users can make up to 5000 requests per hour due to Github-API integration.

+# Prerequisites

+To work with GithubSearch you need to have some few prerequisites.

+This include the following mentioned below.

+* Node.js

+* Angular-JS framework

+* Typescript

+* Terminal

+If you dont have this requirements you could use the link above to help with the installation guide.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.